-Cranleigh Parish Council's current Business Plan has a lifespan 2019 - 2023 and is subject to an annual review.
+Cranleigh Parish Council's current Business Plan has a lifespan 2023 - 2027.
 Created through community consultation, the Cranleigh Parish Council Business Plan sets out the vision for Cranleigh to make the largest village in England a vibrant place to live, work and play.